tableau/server-install-script-samples/linux/aws/README.md

-# AWS CloudFormation Templates for Tableau Server on Linux
+# AWS CloudFormation Templates for Linux
 ----

 For Linux, we are providing a set of sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates that can be used as a basis for building your own templates for deploying Tableau Server to Amazon Web Services (AWS).

-* **tableau-single-server-linux.template:** A basic template used to set up a simple single-node Tableau Server on Linux CentOS.
+* **tableau-single-server-linux.json:** A basic template used to set up a simple single-node Tableau Server on Linux CentOS.
-* **tableau_server_linux_cluster_simple.json:** A template used to set up a simple three-node Tableau Server cluster on Linux CentOS.
+* **tableau-cluster-server-linux_cluster-simple.json:** A template used to set up a simple three-node Tableau Server cluster on Linux CentOS.

 ### Usage